tsamaya/extending-what3words-api/README.md

 ```

 # Logs
+logging uses winston
-application logs and access log are store in logs folder
+application logs and access log are store in logs folder.

 ## Application
 `api.log` is the application log file